1985 Lombard regional election

 The 1985 Lombard regional election took place on 12 May 1985.
 The 4th term of the Regional Council was chosen.

 Electoral law

-Election was held under proportional representation with provincial constituencies where the largest remainder method with a Droop quota was used.
-To ensure more proportionality, remained votes and seats were transferred at regional level and calculated at-large.
+The election was held under proportional representation with provincial constituencies where the largest remainder method with a Droop quota was used.
+To ensure more proportionality, the remained votes and seats were transferred at regional level and calculated at large.

 Results

 The Christian Democracy party was by far the largest party, despite a slight decline in term of votes.
 After the election Giuseppe Guzzetti was re-elected president for the third time at the head of a center-left coalition comprising also the PSI, the PSDI, the PLI and the PRI.
 In 1986 Guzzetti was replaced by Bruno Tabacci, to whom Giuseppe Giovenzana succeeded in 1989.